MPFlow: Multi-modal Posterior-Guided Flow Matching for Zero-Shot MRI Reconstruction: Experiments

 \subsection{Further Analysis}

 Global image quality metrics (e.g. PSNR, SSIM) often fail to capture hallucinations, as they prioritize global fidelity while overlooking sparse, localized failures~\cite{localdiff,shafe}.
 Instead, we evaluate hallucinations in Tab.~\ref{tab:hallu_eval} using measurement-space loss, SHAFE, and tumor segmentation Dice score.
-Across both datasets, \emph{MPFlow} substantially outperforms DynamicDPS in all hallucination metrics.
-Compared to vanilla \emph{MPFlow}, \emph{MPFlow} (full) reduces measurement-space loss by 63\% and 80\% on HCP and BraTS respectively, while SHAFE and Dice further improve by 11\% and 6.5\%, confirming that jointly guiding the prior with data consistency and \emph{PAMRI} suppresses both intrinsic and extrinsic hallucinations.
+Across both datasets, \emph{MPFlow} substantially outperforms the baselines in all hallucination metrics.
+Across both datasets, \emph{MPFlow} (Full) substantially outperforms all baselines: it reduces measurement-space loss by over 80\% on HCP and 88\% on BraTS relative to DPS, while improving SHAFE by 38\% and Dice by 16\%, confirming that jointly guiding the prior with data consistency and \emph{PAMRI} suppresses both intrinsic and extrinsic hallucinations.
+To isolate the contribution of each component, we ablate \emph{PAMRI} and noise optimization separately.
+Adding \emph{PAMRI} to the vanilla baseline (Base $\rightarrow$ PAMRI) yields a 27\% SHAFE reduction on HCP and 5\% Dice improvement on BraTS, with comparatively smaller measurement-loss change, demonstrating that cross-modal guidance primarily suppresses \emph{extrinsic} hallucinations by anchoring null-space content to the auxiliary anatomy.
+Conversely, noise optimization alone (Base $\rightarrow$ Noise) reduces measurement-space loss by 82\% on HCP and 89\% on BraTS with smaller SHAFE/Dice gains, indicating that better seed selection primarily suppresses \emph{intrinsic} hallucinations by initializing trajectories that converge to measurement-consistent solutions.
+This confirms that the two modules address complementary failure modes.

-Ablation results in Tab.~\ref{tab:ablation_part} shows each component consistently improves reconstruction quality and hallucination score, validating the effectiveness of our proposed modules.
-To assess \emph{PAMRI}'s role in reducing extrinsic hallucinations, we expect its benefit to scale with task severity, as greater ill-posedness yields larger null-space ambiguity.
-Tab.~\ref{tab:task_difficulty} supports this: $\Delta$SSIM grows from 3.81\% at 4$\times$ SR to 6.02\% at 8$\times$ SR, confirming that cross-modal guidance becomes increasingly crucial as data consistency alone cannot resolve null-space ambiguity.
+Fig.~\ref{fig:pamri_comparison} compares PAMRI against simpler auxiliary guidance losses; normalized mutual information (NMI), Canny edge, and pixel-MSE.
+PAMRI outperforms these baselines on both image quality and hallucination score.
+Notably, Canny edge and pixel-MSE hallucinate more than the DC-only baseline, indicating that naive heuristic guidance can adversely affect reconstruction quality.
+To assess \emph{PAMRI}'s role in reducing extrinsic hallucinations, we hypothesize that its benefit should scale with task severity, since greater ill-posedness enlarges the null-space ambiguity.
+Fig.~\ref{fig:task_difficulty} confirms this: $\Delta$SSIM grows from 3.81\% at 4$\times$ SR to 6.02\% at 8$\times$ SR, showing that cross-modal guidance becomes increasingly important as data consistency alone cannot resolve the null-space ambiguity.